-Tip no. 6 Use the time you’re conversing with your employees to discover their other interests.
+Use the time you’re conversing with your employees to discover their other interests.
 For instance, do they dislike magical stories altogether, or is it just Harry Potter in particular?
 What type of characters, books, movies, and “worlds” are they fond of?

 This won’t only help you get to know your employees more on a personal level, but it will be useful for planning the next trivia game.
 For instance, if most of your employees who dislike Harry Potter tell you they’re into comedies or TV shows, you may decide to incorporate such trivia within your next game plans.
 Or if they enjoy comic books, how about preparing a trivia game based on comics?

 Just find what your employees might be into - who knows, you may end up being interested in something you haven’t heard/read/seen, and so this may be an opportunity for you to further explore this on your own.

 In essence, if Harry Potter trivia questions aren’t your team’s cup of tea, there are other much more general trivia questions you may opt for instead and make sure everyone’s happy.

 All in all, Harry Potter-themed trivia can be used in a wide range of informal corporate settings.
 And you know better than anyone else what works for your team and what doesn’t.

 Also, if we managed to somehow help you with making choices and informed decisions regarding trivia games, we’re truly honored.

 On the whole, we hope you found our questions to be as magical as the Harry Potter world itself!